WOIO: Post–Action News

 Dominic Mancuso—Applegate's successor as general manager—and news director Fred D'Ambrosi—who joined the station in March 2015—started to overhaul the news department entirely.
 Former WKYC anchor Mark Nolan, who left that station in 2012 to join WMJI, was hired as Robinson's new co-anchor, replacing David Wittman.
 Nolan's hiring portended a rebranding to Cleveland 19 News, eschewing the tabloid format and controversy surrounding the Action News name, although Mancuso continued to deliver on-air editorials.
 Plain Dealer writer Marc Bona poked fun at the on-air appearance changing from a red-and-black color scheme to a blue-and-gold look, saying, "hopefully we won't soon be seeing the scholastic-looking block M on crawlers touting MORE NEWS ... we haven't heard back from the station about whether WOIO will open a bureau in Ann Arbor."

 Mancuso left the stations in August 2016, with Erik Schrader replacing him as general manager.
 Denise Dufala, long seen as the "hometown individual" at WOIO dating back to the news department's creation, retired at the end of 2016, concluding a 30-year career.
 Several high-profile departures occurred after Raycom announced its merger into Gray Television, including Romona Robinson and Carl Monday.

 After the takeover by Gray, WOIO rebranded as 19 News, returning to a visual style evocative of Action News and slogan of "First.
 Fair.
 Everywhere."
 While the new brand and slogan was a direct nod to Action News, Schrader noted, "we have to stand out.
 Action News was an effective brand for its time, but time moved on and we had to move on, too.
 And tastes will change.
 As much as I like this brand, it probably will eventually change."
 Newscast production was increased on WOIO and WUAB, with WOIO adding news at 9 a.m. and 3 p.m. in 2019 and 2020, respectively.
 WOIO has placed an emphasis on over-the-top (OTT) and mobile streaming, with news director Ian Rubin (who replaced D'Ambrosi in 2018) and assistant news director Brian Sinclair recognizing increased audience demand for more local content and different, non-linear options to access it.
 Rubin also saw WTCL-LD's 2022 launch, coupled with a WOIO-led Spanish-language newscast, as a way for the stations to be more inclusive and diverse in news gathering.

+WOIO also produced Cribbs in the CLE: Josh and Maria Live, a daily lifestyle talk show hosted by former Cleveland Brown Josh Cribbs and wife Maria Cribbs, from September 2019 to September 2023; the program was cancelled after WOIO debuted InvestigateTV, a newsmagazine internally syndicated throughout the Gray Television group.